ctm/mb2-doc/src/series/2024/wywae.md

 WYWAE stands for "Wish You Were At [EMBARGO](https://www.barge.org/schedule1)".

-The WYWAE series is an
+The WYWAE 2024 series was an
 mb2 tournament dealt for each of the EMBARGO tournaments.

-Each tournament is a freeroll: there is no fee to enter and entry is available to the public.
+Each tournament was a freeroll: there was no fee to enter and entry was available to the public.

-The winner of each tournament will receive $100 via Venmo or Zelle.
+The winner of each tournament received $100 via Venmo or Zelle.

-Other places will pay, depending on how many players participate[^1]:
+Additional places paid, depending on how many players participated[^1]:

 |Place| 2-4| 5-8|9-15|16-24|25 or more|
 |----:|---:|---:|---:|----:|---------:|